 Watch Ray in action!

-(If you want to take a shortcut, get a Lightening McQueen wall decal instead!)
+(If you want to take a shortcut, get a Lightning McQueen wall decal instead!)

 Check out the Reveal: